bulletmark/wordle-aid/README.md

 options:
-  -h, --help            show this help message and exit -d DICTFILE, --dictfile DICTFILE
+  -h, --help            show this help message and exit -v VOWELS, --vowels VOWELS
-                        alternative dictionary+frequency text file, default =
-                        /usr/share/wordle-aid/words.txt.
-Or can specify
-                        "pyspellchecker" if you also install that package.
-  -v VOWELS, --vowels VOWELS
                         exclude words with less than this number of unique vowels
   -u, --unique          exclude words with non-unique letters

-Note you can set default starting options in your ~/.config/wordle-aid- flags.conf.
 ```

-## Default Command Options

-You can add default options to a personal configuration file
-`~/.config/wordle-aid-flags.conf`.
-If that file exists then each line of
-options will be concatenated and automatically prepended to your
-`wordle-aid` command line arguments.
-You may want to use this to specify
-`--dictfile` to use a different default word dictionary file.

 ## License